MansM/docker-transmission/readme.md

 #docker-transmissionmosquitto

 ##purpose
-Make my synology nas send messages to me through mqtt
+Transmission send messages on completion of download to me through mqtt

 ##todo
 making more environmental vars and find out how to update the default config